-The holidays are in full swing and if you are like many parents, you might be wondering what type of holiday gift to give to your nanny or sitter.
+The holidays are in full swing, and if you are like many parents, you might be wondering what type of holiday gift to give to your nanny or sitter.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-Before we jump into the guide, keep in mind that while child care providers always appreciate a cash tip, physical gift, or the gift of paid time off.
-If your family is financially struggling this year, don’t hesitate to get creative.
+Before we jump into the guide, keep in mind that while child care providers always appreciate a cash tip, physical gift, or the gift of paid time off, if your family is financially struggling this year, don’t hesitate to get creative.

-I’ve even heard of parents detailing their nanny’s car because their children went a bit crazy with snacks 🙂
+We’ve even heard of parents detailing their nanny’s car because their children went a bit crazy with snacks 🙂

 While it is customary to provide cash tips to your childcare provider for the holidays, don’t hesitate to think outside the box.